epfl-ada/ada-2024-project-skibidata/README.md

 - __Task 3: An even better Recommendation Sytem ?
 Hybrid Filtering__
    - __3.1__: Implement an hybrid recommendation system with both content-based and collaborative filtering
 - __Task 4: A live demo__
-   - __4.1__: Integrate the recommendation systems as a live demo in the website as well as wrinting the data story
+   - __4.1__: Integrate the recommendation systems as a live demo in the website as well as writing the data story

 ## Proposed timeline
 - [x] 15 Nov.
 2024: Milestone P2